 Hello my dears!
 Remember on Wednesday when I shared my DIY Floral Headbands and said “I have been busy busy” well, here’s why, we redid the patio and even installed Cafe Lights!
 And I am going to help you learn how to install Cafe Lights too, but first, will you rejoice with me in this success?

 Is that not the saddest little slab o’ concrete you’ve ever seen?
 And the worst part is – this is the view from my Master Bedroom window AND my Studio window.
 Depressing.
-But with a few pieces of furniture it became so cozy and inviting, during the day…. but Arrow helped me take it to the next level.
+But with a few pieces of furniture it became so cozy and inviting, during the day…. but the lights really helped me take it to the next level.
 And by next level I mean the obvious “OMG, let’s sit out here and talk ALL night long because this patio is amazing” Level.
 This previously unused space has now become an awesome outdoor room, and I am loving it!

 Here’s what you will need:

 1. Arrow T50 Heavy Duty Staple Gun (this has been my staple gun of choice since I first started DIYing at 14… ah, memories.)

 2. Arrow T50 Staples – we went with 1/2″ (10mm) length

 We started by deciding between two layouts for our lights:

 We chose the parallel option because, honestly, I asked Evan what he wanted to do and he said “parallel.”
 Since that is what I wanted too it was easy to move ahead.
 If we had disagreed this whole thing would have been a much longer project, because we are both strong-willed (read: super stubborn) people who are persuasive by nature (read: think we can talk others into agreeing with us.)